tidyverse/readr/README.md

 ## Compared to `fread()`

-[data.table](https://github.com/Rdatatable/data.table) has a similar function called fread.
+[data.table](https://github.com/Rdatatable/data.table) has a function similar to `read_csv()` called fread.
 Compared to fread, readr:

-* Is slower.
-(It's currently much slower, but will always be somewhat slower than fread.)
+* Is slower (currently ~1.2-2x slower.
 If you want absolutely the best performance, use `data.table::fread()`.

-* readr has a slightly more sophisticated csv parser, and automatically unescape doubled quotes (e.g. `"a""b"` is read in as `a"b`).
+* Readr has a slightly more sophisticated parser, recognising both doubled ("""") and backslash escapes ("\"").
+Readr allows you to read factors and date times directly from disk.

 * `fread()` saves you work by automatically guessing the delimiter, whether or not the file has a header, how many lines to skip by default and more.
-Readr always forces you to supply these parameters.
+Readr forces you to supply these parameters.

-* The underlying designs are quite difference.
-Readr is designed to be fairly general so dealing with new types of rectangular data just requires implementing a new tokenizer. fread is pure C, readr is C++ (and Rcpp).
+* The underlying designs are quite different.
+Readr is designed to be general, and dealing with new types of rectangular data just requires implementing a new tokenizer. `fread()` is designed to be as fast as possible. `fread()` is pure C, readr is C++ (and Rcpp).

 ## Acknowledgements